Mike Carey (politician): 2021 special

 Carey was the Republican nominee in the 2021 15th congressional district special election.
-He was endorsed by former President Donald Trump and former Vice President Mike Pence.
+He was endorsed by then former President Donald Trump and former Vice President Mike Pence.

 Carey received the most financial contributions out of all 11 candidates in the Republican primary, including from out-of-state donors and individuals in the coal and mining industries.
-Political commentators and journalists called the race a test of Trump's influence over Republican politics.
+Political commentators and journalists called the race "a test of Trump's influence over Republican politics."
 Carey won the special election on November 2.

 117th Congress

 On July 19, 2022, Carey and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
 On July 28, 2022, Carey and 24 other Republican representatives voted for the CHIPS Act, increasing governmental funding for domestic semiconductor production.

 In late 2022, Carey announced his "complete" endorsement of Trump.

 2022 midterm elections

 In the 2022 midterm elections, Carey defeated the Democratic nominee, union leader Gary Josephson.
 Carey raised around $2.3 million for this election, the 251st-highest sum among elected representatives.